 MSTEM-QUDA contains BATSRUS user modules for the sun-to-earth application only.
-MSTEM-QUDA is updated continuously from the SWMF repository maintained under GitLab of the University of Michigan.
-The SWMF developers do not promise any user support for MSTEM-QUDA, although we might answer questions and we may respond to reasonable bug reports and feature requests.
-If MSTEM-QUDA satisfies your needs, please download it and enjoy!
+MSTEM-QUDA is updated continuously from the main SWMF repository github.com/SWMFsoftware.
+The SWMF developers do not promise any user support for MSTEM-QUDA, although we may answer questions and respond to reasonable bug reports and feature requests.
+If MSTEM-QUDA satisfies your needs, please use it and enjoy!

 - Full name

-- Official email address that corresponds to the affilation.
+- Affiliation and professional email address that corresponds to the affiliation

-- Attach a signed copy of the user license agreement .
+- Signed copy of the user license agreement